Rural Life Without Electricity

 Formation of Rural Electric Cooperatives

 In 1936 Congress passed the Rural Electrification Act.
 The Rural Electrification Act gave the REA additional funding and directed it to make the low cost loans to cooperatives made up of residents of the rural communities.
 After passage of the Rural Electrification Act local residents joined together to form Rural Electric Cooperatives.
 The residents became both the owners (or members) and the customers of the Rural Electric Cooperatives.
-The Cooperative members elect a Board of Directors who hire the management team and employees to run the cooperative system.
+The Cooperative members elect a Board of Directors which hires the management team and employees to run the cooperative system.

 The Rural Electric Cooperatives used the funds borrowed from the REA to construct their own electric distribution systems.
 Their cost for construction was far less than it would have been if the private utilities had provided the same service.
 Where available the Rural Electric Cooperatives purchased their electric generation from federal hydroelectric power projects or from private electric utilities.
 Where generation was not available from other sources the Rural Electric Cooperatives joined together to form Generation and Transmission cooperatives that built generation facilities for their cooperative members.